DocsDevelopersClaude Code

 Claude Code

 Build and deploy RootCX apps and AI agents directly from your terminal.
-The RootCX plugin for Claude Code turns your CLI into a full development environment -- no IDE required.
+The RootCX skill for Claude Code teaches it how to write manifests, frontends, backends, and agents that deploy straight to your project.

-Claude Code guided by the RootCX plugin produces code that is 100% compatible with RootCX Studio.
-The same 6 official skills power both tools, ensuring consistency whether you build from Studio or from the terminal.
+Claude Code with the RootCX skill produces code that is 100% compatible with RootCX Studio.
+The same 6 knowledge modules power both tools.

 Getting Started